 Course Design and Duration

-The course is designed for a period of six months through distance learning using computer based online program.
-It is a distance learning online program, largely self‐taught and complemented with online lectures and study material.
+The course is designed for a period of six months through E-Learning using computer based online program.
+It is a E-Learning online program, largely self‐taught and complemented with online lectures and study material.

 The course would be open to graduate and postgraduate students in medical, veterinary and allied health fields; professionals working with national health programs ; academic institutions; NGOs in health sector; UN agencies; or anyone with a relevant background and keen interest in the science and practice of surveillance.
 Eligible candidates would be screened, based on their application and statement of purpose.